The role of inflammation in cancer

 - Aberrant oncogenic signaling can induce inflammation

-- The inflammatory response in cancer tissues elicits tumor tissue remodeling and metastases
+- Inflammatory response in cancer tissues elicits tumor tissue remodeling and metastases

 Chronic inflammation conditions, caused by genetic mutations, autoimmune diseases, and exposure to environmental factors can increase the risk of cancer.
 Epidemiological studies have attributed up to 25% of cancer deaths worldwide to chronic inflammation (4).
 Chronic inflammation associated with microbial infections (Helicobacter pylori), autoimmune diseases (inflammatory bowel disease), inflammatory conditions of unknown origin (prostatitis) and smoking are well documented to increase the risk of certain cancers (5).